-- To receive credit for a late submission, a student must inform (email or call) their TA before or immediately after missing a submission deadline and produce a doctor's note or any other evidence.
+- To receive credit for a submission that is more than a week late, a student must inform their TA before or immediately after missing a submission deadline and produce a doctor's note (without any information about the medical condition) or any other evidence.
 If this is not the case the student receives 0% for the late submission. - Only one worksheet submission can be missed.
 A second missing worksheet will result in failing the course.